No More Silos: ‘Phone First’

 Phone First Telephone: 0300 123 1 123

-For people who are Deaf or hard of hearing the Interpreter Now app or the Phone First text relay number 18001 0300 123 1 123
+People who are Deaf or hard of hearing can use the Interpreter Now app or the Phone First text relay number 18001 0300 123 1 123

 Southern HSC Trust Area